The Earliest Records

 - Richard (1801-?)

 Elizabeth FINCH of Roehampton and Putney, Surrey (1790-1866).
-Born in Roehampton 20 Feb 1790.
+Born in Roehampton 20 Feb 1790, possibly in the small cottage next to the Angel Inn on the High Street that her father rented.
 Became a domestic servant in house of Charles PAYNE in East Sheen, but fell pregnant and returned to parents.
 Seems to have left parent’s house and had a succession of illegitimate children whilst living in Putney workhouse.
 She had a son by William ROBERTS of White Hart Yard, Drury Lane:

 George FINCH, bootmaker of Clapham (1830-1893).
 Was born in Putney workhouse and apprenticed as a bootmaker.
 Married 1853 Mary Clara SHARMAN (1830-1904) daughter of John SHARMAN and Elizabeth ALLMAN.
 They had had four sons and a daughter: